 Andrew also asks ‘What questions do you have for me?’.
 In fact, he firmly believes it’s the most important question a recruiter can ask.
 Too often, Andrew says, recruiters don’t think about what they need to sell, when they need to sell, and how long they should sell in their phone calls.
 In his experience, the phone screen is this glaring selling opportunity.
 After you grill candidates at length, you have to give them the chance to ask you questions.
 That’s when you wow them.

-We hope the examples above inspire you to go forth and design your own phone screen.
+We hope the examples above inspire you to go forth and design your own phone interview questions to ask.
 As Michael, Andrew, and Marie emphasized in our chats with them, however, every candidate has a different story, and it’s important to allow that story to change the trajectory of your phone screen.
 Too many recruiters stick to a list of questions rather than pivot when necessary.
 In order to get all the information you need from a candidate, know that your interview structure has to be flexible.

 In our introductory post , we explained why we wanted to create a series on “How to Design Your Interview Process.”
 Next, we dove deep into the “skills fit” stage of the interview process.
 If you’d like an email when all of posts go live, be sure to subscribe to our blog!